kevinslin/kevin-public/vault/res.books.the-mom-test.md

 ### process
 - do
-    - prep, review, take notes
+    - prep, review, and take notes
     - have 3 big questions
-    - have existing set of believes that you are updating
+    - have an existing set of beliefs that you are updating
-    - make a best guess about person before talking to them
+    - make the best guess about a person before talking to them
     - focus on
         - pain/problem
         - goal/job